n-laoutaris/diavgeia-KNIME/README.md

 ## Repository Contents

-- KNIME-workflow.knwf: Full pipeline for both frequency analysis and LLM validation.
+- `KNIME-workflow.knwf`: Full pipeline for both frequency analysis and LLM validation.
-- powerBI/: Power BI dashboards and visualizations used for frequency analysis and LLM performance.
+- `powerBI/`: Power BI dashboards and visualizations used for frequency analysis and LLM performance.
-- outputs/: Final output CSVs from the KNIME pipeline regarding LLM runs.
+- `outputs/`: Final output CSVs from the KNIME pipeline regarding LLM runs.
-- Report.pdf: A written report detailing the methodology and results.
+- `Report.pdf`: A written report detailing the methodology and results.

 ## Project Context
 This work was conducted as a collaborative team effort as the coursework of the Data Science for Business class of the MSc in Data Science programme at the International Hellenic University.